Drakkar-Software/OctoBot-Docs/Advanced_Usage/OctoBot-0.4.md

 [Cython](https://cython.org/) to compile its CPU intensive processes into efficient C code and increase its performances.

-What\'s new on OctoBot 0.4 ?
+What's new on OctoBot 0.4 ?
 ----------------------------

 ### High speed trading